Undergraduate Course: History of Science 1 (STIS08005)

 ||Availability||Available to all students

-The course surveys science in world history from ancient times to the present, focusing on the natural, social, and engineering sciences in the modern West (including the pivotal history of science in Edinburgh) and their respective wider contexts while also interrogating the historical association between science and western modernity.
+The course surveys the history of science from ancient times to the present, with a focus on the natural sciences in the modern West and their respective wider contexts.
 We shall develop an approach to understanding scientific knowledge and authority as embedded in historically specific social, cultural, economic, and political settings.
-Asking what makes something scientific and how the historical sciences have interacted with their changing environs, we shall examine broad transformations in the ideas, institutions, status, apparatus, applications, and consequences of science, broadly construed to include aspects of engineering, mathematics, health, philosophy, theology, and other related subjects.
-These questions will be closely linked to the changing faces of science's practitioners, targets, and constituents, which we shall examine in terms of gender, class, race, religion, and cultural identity.
+Asking what makes something scientific and how the historical sciences have interacted with their changing environs, we shall examine broad transformations in the ideas, institutions, status, apparatus, applications, and consequences of science.
+These questions will be closely linked to the changing faces of science¿s practitioners, targets, and constituents, which we shall examine in terms of gender, class, race, religion, and cultural identity.

 Entry Requirements (not applicable to Visiting Students)